chiois

 Kapunka

-If Kapunka means "thank you" in Thai, it's not by chance.
-It's the first word that comes to mind when you leave these lovely restaurants with a trendy decor.
-On the menu, there are classics of Thai cuisine that are divinely executed: mikati (a dish made with noodles, peanuts, and coconut), satay skewers, or delicious spring rolls.
-A sure bet for a quick bite with a Thai beer in hand!
-Good news: Kapunka now has 4 restaurants in Paris, all gluten-free, with a 100% vegan option in the 2nd arrondissement.
+If Kapunka means "thank you" in Thai, it's no coincidence.
+It's the first word that comes to mind when you step out of these lovely restaurants with stylish decor.
+On the menu, there are classics of Thai cuisine beautifully executed: mikati (a recipe made with noodles, peanuts, and coconut), satay skewers, or delightful spring rolls.
+A sure bet for a quick bite, with a Thai beer in hand!
+Good news: Kapunka now includes 4 restaurants in Paris, all gluten-free, with a 100% vegan option in the 2nd arrondissement.

 Address: 51 Rue Saint-Sauveur, 75002 Paris, France